ekleinod/refereemanager/documentation/developer/02_structure.md

 # Structure and Git repositories

-The RefereeManager is written in Java 8+, using FXML and Java features introduced in Java 8.
+The RefereeManager is written in Java 8+, using JavaFX, JAXB and language features introduced in Java 8.

 ## Structure